Manu Experiential Learning Programme

 Our Main projects

-Monitoring of clay lick of macaws, parrots and parakeets of Mascoitania
+Monitoring the clay lick (Colpa) of macaws, parrots and parakeets of Mascoitania

 The Blue-headed macaw has been classed as Vulnerable on the IUCN Red List, meaning it is threatened with extinction.
 Decreasing populations are thought to be due to a combination of exploitation for pet trade, loss of habitat through deforestation, gold mining and increase of human population.
 So far we have found a decrease in the number of blue-headed macaws using the clay lick over the last few years, correlating with an increase in tourist numbers.
 Our monitoring and education efforts hope to reduce disturbance to the macaws and allow ecotourism to make a positive contribution towards their conservation.
 Volunteers arrive at a river island before dawn each morning to monitor our clay lick.